-Reserve your next saltwater fly fishing charter today with Captain Brian Jill and fish the crystal clear waters of Tampa Bay and the Gulf Coast of Florida.
-Great fly fishing in Tampa Bay on the shallow water flats and beaches for Redfish, Snook, Tarpon, and more are only minutes away from Tampa International Airport and St. Pete/Clearwater Airport.
+Reserve your next saltwater fly fishing adventure today with Captain Brian Jill and fish the crystal clear waters of Tampa Bay and the Gulf Coast of Florida.
+Great fly fishing in Tampa Bay on the shallow water flats and beaches for Redfish, Snook, Tarpon, and more are a short distance away from Tampa International Airport and St. Pete/Clearwater Airport.
 From beginner to advanced, all skill levels are welcome and casting lessons are included in your trip.
-Areas Serviced include Clearwater, Dunedin, Tarpon Springs, Bradenton, Homosassa, Safety Harbor, Tampa, and St Petersburg.

 When the sun goes down a variety of fish come out to feed heavily around lighted structures such as docks and bridges.
 These places can quickly turn into a battle ground when a hungry Tarpon decides to eat your fly.
 Some of my largest Snook have been caught while night fishing.
 This is a very exciting and visual type of fly fishing.